Review of Topaz Sharpen AI Update (v2.1)

 Wow!
 Sharpen AI has been amazing to me from the beginning but it sure has changed a lot, and for the better, since I first covered it in a webinar a little over a year ago.
 And it has a had a pretty big upgrade, just since I did my most recent webinar in April.
 This latest upgrade (2.1) is free for current users.

 Bottom Line First

 If you already own Sharpen AI, then definitely get this free update.
-If you don’t already own Sharpen AI then I highly recommend it as an essential tool in your software kit, especially in light of the current special for $50.99 if you use my coupon code JWOLFSON along with the sale running through August 7th.
+If you don’t already own Sharpen AI then I highly recommend it as an essential tool in your software kit.
+Feel free to use my coupon code (JWOLFSON) to get 15% off.

 I don’t know of anything else out there that can actually fix out of focus images, tackling different types of sharpness problems, whether it’s missed focus, motion blur, or even a combination, and using AI to do it.
 My feeling is that even if it fixes one important image that would otherwise be lost, it’s well worth it.
-The best part is that I’ve had success using it on many types of images.
+I’ve had success using it on many different types of images.